 Proactive news headlines including Medibank, First Graphene, Antipa Minerals and Dundas Minerals

-- Australian insurance provider Medibank Private Ltd (ASX:MPL) detected unusual activity on its networks on Wednesday, showing characteristics of a potential cyber incident.
+- Australian insurance provider Medibank Private Ltd MPL detected unusual activity on its networks on Wednesday, showing characteristics of a potential cyber incident.
 Click here

-- First Graphene Ltd (ASX:FGR, OTCQB:FGPHF) has welcomed the opportunity to jointly develop and market a unique heating device using its PureGRAPH® graphene with UK-based ZEBCO Heating Ltd, which could be the precursor to enter the global heating market.
+- First Graphene Ltd (FGRFGPHF has welcomed the opportunity to jointly develop and market a unique heating device using its PureGRAPH® graphene with UK-based ZEBCO Heating Ltd, which could be the precursor to enter the global heating market.
 Click here

-- Dundas Minerals Ltd (ASX:DUN) has received a $220,000 government grant to explore its polymetallic Central target in WA’s Albany-Fraser Orogen.
+- Dundas Minerals Ltd DUN has received a $220,000 government grant to explore its polymetallic Central target in WA's Albany-Fraser Orogen.
 Click here

-- Mako Gold Ltd (ASX:MKG) has secured binding commitments to raise $3.1 million (before costs) through a placement at 4.1 cents a share.
+- Mako Gold Ltd MKG has secured binding commitments to raise $3.1 million (before costs) through a placement at 4.1 cents a share.
 Click here

-- Jindalee Resources Ltd (ASX:JRL) has completed an initial round of metallurgical test-work on lithium feedstock from its McDermitt Lithium Project in the US, successfully producing lithium phosphate containing 5.89% lithium.
+- Jindalee Resources Ltd JRL has completed an initial round of metallurgical test-work on lithium feedstock from its McDermitt Lithium Project in the US, successfully producing lithium phosphate containing 5.89% lithium.
 Click here

-- Pantoro Ltd (ASX:PNR) has cast its first gold bar at the Norseman project in WA.
+- Pantoro Ltd PNR has cast its first gold bar at the Norseman project in WA.
 Click here

 About Proactive